 Information about our funding in natural and social sciences, engineering and the humanities will be added soon.

 The mandate of Research Manitoba is to promote and support, and coordinate the funding of, research in the health, natural and social sciences, engineering and the humanities in Manitoba.

 Research Manitoba is a provincial agency that reports to the Minister of Jobs and the Economy.
-The Chair of the Board is Dr. Brian Postl, Dean, Faculty of Medicine, University of Manitoba.
-There are 12 board members; ten are appointed by the Provincial Government and two are appointed by the University of Manitoba.
+The Chair of the Board is Dr. Brian Postl, Dean, Faculty of Health Sciences, University of Manitoba.
+There may be up to 17 board members; appointed by the Provincial Government.

 The Research Advisory Committee (RAC) provides strategic advice and makes recommendations to the Research Manitoba Board on research-related and peer review opportunities and activities.
 The membership of RAC should reflect the broad experience with research in the health, natural and social sciences, engineering and the humanities in Manitoba.